Political Representation, Boards and Commissions, & Civic Engagement/Advocacy

 Bold Vision & Goals

 To make Utah a place where more girls and women can thrive, the Political Representation, Boards and Commissions, & Civic Engagement/Advocacy spoke leaders and partners have crafted the vision and goals below.
-Spoke leadership and UWLP team members are currently working to collect baseline data that will assist in adding numbers to the changes we want to see by 2026 and 2030.

 Vision: Have equal representation of women and men in political roles, boards and commissions, and as advocates in all spaces.

-Goals:- Increase female candidates and elected officials in Utah.
+- Increase female candidates and elected officials in Utah.

-- Increase female candidate representation in municipal elections 12.0% by 2026 and a total of 25.0% by 2030.
-[Metric forthcoming]
+- Increase female candidate representation in municipal elections 12% by 2026 and 25% by 2030.
+[Metric Dashboard]

-- Increase women appointed to Utah state boards and commissions from 32.7% in 2019 to 37.7% in 2026 and 42.7% in 2030 (a total increase of about 300 women).
-[Metric]
+- Increase women appointed to Utah state boards and commissions from by 10% in 2030 (a total increase of about 300 women).
+[Metric Dashboard]

 Partners